RaghavHub/stock_prediction/README.md

 * Once script is running, you may choose some of the classifiers to execute and run.

-**Not all classfiers can't be runnable as they have multiple dependencies, for e.g MySql database to run unsupervised kmeans.**
+**Not all classfiers are runnable as they have multiple dependencies, for e.g MySql database to run unsupervised kmeans.**

 ## Library Functions
 * **Vectoriation** : GloVe word embeddings, Word2Vec & Doc2Vec